Veo 3.1 Fast vs LTX 2.3 Pro

 Which model is better for product ads?

 Fast for the final creative, LTX for the testing phase.
 Fast's 8.5 product shot score produces premium photorealistic results.
-LTX's 7.0 produces good-enough results for testing which angles, compositions, and messaging work.
+LTX's 6.5 produces acceptable results for testing which angles, compositions, and messaging work.
 Test with LTX, produce with Fast.

 Can either model do talking head videos?